rapidotapp/interface-web/CONTRIBUTING.md

 ## Requesting Features/Reporting Bugs

 1. Click on the "Issues" tab in the repo.
-2. Make sure that the issue does exist already be searching for it.
+2. Make sure that the issue doesn't already exist before opening one
 3. Pick the issue template.
 4. Fill in the issue template.